mborcari/django_quickstart_microservices/README.md

 **This quickstart project considers:**

 - Use pyenv and virtualenv for management environment;
-- Stack Django, DjangoRest, Postgres, Pike;
+- Stack Django, DjangoRest, Postgre, Pike;
 - Docker and Docker-compose.
 - And git!